-Each proposed investment is subject to a rigorous research process, which involves the identification of risks to the company's ability to generate future cash flows and an assessment of the materiality of those risks.
+Each proposed investment is subject to a research process which involves, among other things, the identification of risks to the company's ability to generate future cash flows and an assessment of the materiality of those risks.
 Modern slavery risks are considered as part of this process.
 When assessing modern slavery risks, Allan Gray Australia's analysts adopt a holistic view of the relevant company.
-This may involve considering, for example, the industry in which it operates, the countries in which it operates, the characteristics of its workers.
+This may involve considering, for example, the industry in which the company operates, the countries in which it operates, and the characteristics of its workers.